-Dr. David Marsh focuses extensively on intellectual property counseling, patent prosecution, interferences, inter partes and ex parte matters, Hatch-Waxman issues, diligences and intellectual property aspects of transactions and other corporate matters, including in the biotechnology, business methods, chemical, clothing, computer media, consumer products, pharmaceutical, and medical device areas.
+Dr. David Marsh focuses extensively on intellectual property counseling, patent prosecution, inter partes and ex parte matters, Hatch-Waxman issues, diligences and intellectual property aspects of transactions and other corporate matters, including in the artificial intelligence, biotechnology, business methods, chemical, clothing, computer media, consumer products, pharmaceutical, machine learning, material science, and medical device areas.
 His experience includes:

-Dr. Marsh carried out his graduate work in molecular biology at Cambridge, England, and his post-doctoral work at Yale University.
+David carried out his graduate work in molecular biology at Cambridge, England, and his post-doctoral work at Yale University.
 His research experience includes molecular biology, immunology, biochemistry, and mammalian and plant genetics.
 He has represented life science clients in a broad range of technologies, including: immune-oncology, gene-editing, microbiome engineering, cell and gene therapy, small molecule, small RNAs and antibody therapies, bioenergy, medical devices, and agricultural breeding and engineering.

 - Lead patent procurement counsel for first-in-class pharmaceuticals.
 Patents have been successfully and repeatedly enforced.

 - Assist Bayer with the prosecution of patent portfolios critical for the protection of key DNA breakthroughs.
 The representation includes numerous appeal and multi-party opposition proceedings in the U.S. and abroad.